MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

         cout << el << " ";
     cout << ")" << endl;

-    // Check if there is an even elememt in li. auto is_even = [](int const elem){ return !(elem % 2); };
+    // Check if there's an even element in li. auto is_even = [](int const elem){ return !(elem % 2); };
     if (any_of(li.begin(), li.end(), is_even))
         cout << "There's an even element in li.\n";